acm-uiuc/til/_til/git/squashing-commits.md

+---
-# Two ways of squashing commits
+title: Two ways of squashing commits
+category: git
+---

 It is handy to squash down your commits before merging your PR with `my-new-cool-feature`.
 You can either squash them down by doing an interactive